-A very few 1980s pieces break the unwritten rule that a year in the signature area always means copyright year.
-The most puzzling is Madonna, Queen of Peace, a 1980 introduction that was offered in color and in white bisque.
+A few other Cybis pieces also break the ‘rule’ that a year in the signature area always means the copyright year.
+One of them is Madonna, Queen of Peace, a 1980 introduction that was offered in color and in white bisque.
 It was produced for only two years (1980 and 1981) and retired in early 1982.
-For some reason there are at least three known “year formats” for this bust, and I have no idea why.
+There are at least three known “year formats” for this bust, and I have no idea why.

 Here is the simplest variant: painted Cybis signature, painted copyright symbol, convex phoenix logo, convex registered trademark symbol, and painted “Made in USA” (which is itself unusual but that’s discussed in Signatures and Marks.)
 There is no year shown anywhere.

 Here a painted 1980 has been added.
 One would normally assume that 1980 is the copyright year.
 Some of these 1980 pieces have the “Made in USA” painted, and others have it as a concave stamp.

 And here’s the monkey wrench: a 1981 painted year.
 Clearly this cannot be the copyright year.
 The first time I saw one of these I attributed it to either “bad Monday” or “distracted Friday” syndrome, until I came across several others, in both colorways.
 Because this was an open edition, there is no conflict with sculpture number sequences as we see with some Guinevere busts.